 The healthcare industry's turnover problem is growing year over year.
-Total employee turnover came in at just under 20 percent in 2015, up from 17.7 percent in 2014.
-Nurses are especially difficult to retain — 15 percent of new nurses leave their jobs after one year.
-And after three years, that number jumps to 43 percent.
+The pandemic exacerbated the problem with total employee turnover coming in at just under 40 percent in 2021.
+Nurses are especially tough to retain with RN turnover in 2020 at 34.81 percent.
+And in 2021?
+That percentage jumps to 40.45 percent.

-However, strategic recruitment is a solution to prevent this turnover problem.
+The turnover problem can be solved with strategic recruitment.
 Healthcare organizations that hire the right people from the beginning see improved satisfaction among workers and patients, and they reduce their financial and personnel losses.

 Providing High-Quality Care

 To access the C-Suite handbook, simply input your information in the form below.